Patgit-design/Patgit-design/README.md

 - 🤔 I’m looking for help with finding a stage
 - 💬 Ask me about Wordpress for example
 - 😄 Pronouns: Pat
-- ⚡ Fun fact: I have a boat and play saxophone !
+- ⚡ Fun fact: I have a boat and play saxophone !:saxophone:

+---

 ## Connect with me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">